Westcot rises…

 They say that the sequel is never quite as good as the original.
 So imagine the pressure placed on Disney Imagineers tasked with designing the follow-up park to act as an equal partner and companion of the most beloved theme park on Earth… all while capturing in one fell swoop the same globally-recognized destination status as Walt Disney World.

-When the new Disneyland Resort was announced on May 8, 1991, the anchor of the plans was to be WestCOT Center.
+When the new Disneyland Resort was officially announced on May 8, 1991, the anchor of the plans was to be WestCOT Center.

 Despite its name, Westcot would differ dramatically from its Floridian sister which – even a decade into its life – was already in the midst of the first waves of reinvention.
 Learning from Epcot’s flaws and adapting to a Southern Californian style, Westcot would replace concrete plazas, geometric planters, and monumental ’80s architecture with lush, warm gardens, waterfalls and rockwork, and the golden Spacestation Earth to reign over it all.